dennisschroeder/khome/README.md

 will help you.
 Also there is an [Discord channel](https://discordapp.com/invite/c5DvZ4e) to get in touch easily with the community.

 #### ... the Python World:
 Yes you need to learn Kotlin.
 It is definitely worth a try.
 In my personal opinion it is worth even more.
+But thats a different story.
-Probably the fastet way to get into Kotlin is the [Kotlin for Python Introduction](https://kotlinlang.org/docs/tutorials/kotlin-for-py/introduction.html) from the official Kotlin documentation.
-Here is a list of the import [Kotlin Online Resources](https://kotlinlang.org/community/#kotlin-online-resources).
+Probably the fastest way for you to get into Kotlin, is the [Kotlin for Python Introduction](https://kotlinlang.org/docs/tutorials/kotlin-for-py/introduction.html) from the official Kotlin documentation.
+Here is a list of the most importent [Kotlin online resources](https://kotlinlang.org/community/#kotlin-online-resources).

 ## Installation